 - Within the rule, you can use wildcards to specify URL patterns.

-Then you add a unique Funnel ID, which serves as a unique identifier for your funnel.
+Then add a unique Funnel ID, which serves as a unique identifier for your funnel.
 A simple word describing the funnel will usually suffice, such as "shopcart."
 Just make sure the same word is not used in another funnel listener.

-Also notice the total number of steps in the funnel flow is mentioned next to the Add Page button.
+Also notice that the total number of steps in the funnel flow is mentioned next to the Add page button.

 Now, browse to the next page in the flow.
 Click the Add page button again:

 Continue this process and add all other pages of your funnel flow.

 When you are ready, click the Close button to close the Visual Picker.
-You are returned to the flow overview of the funnel listener.
+You are returned to the flow overview of the Funnel Step Listener.
 The overview shows thumbnails of all selected pages chained underneath each other:

 To the right of each thumbnail are (editable) details of the step: